 The texture is smooth and soft, the colors are vibrant, and the pictures your kids create will be adorable.
 It is slightly sticky, but it is actually LESS sticky than you would think!
 No mom wants a disastrous sticky mess in her house (or am I alone on this one?).
 When the two magical ingredients are combined, you get a perfectly smooth paint that is ready to dip small brushes in.
 This is what it looked like when I was mixing up the red color.

 The story of this marshmallow creation started when my kids told me that they wanted to paint.
 SHOOT!
 I didn’t have any paint and I really didn’t feel like going all the way to the craft store to buy some.
-So, I ran to the pantry (don’t ask me why) and I peeked at what we had in stock.
+So, I ran to the pantry (don’t ask me why) and peeked at what we had in stock.
 The idea just kind of came to me as I glanced at the bag of marshmallows sitting next to the light corn syrup.
-It was wroth a try, right?
-The rest of the afternoon was a quiet day filled with several marshmallow painted masterpieces.
-My kids were enthralled!
+It was worth a try, right?
+The rest of the afternoon was a quiet day filled with several marshmallow-painted masterpieces.
+My kids were captivated!

 Christmas cookies with Marshmallow paint

 While the paint is sticky, there is something about mixing the marshmallows with the corn syrup and water that causes the paint to not be as sticky as you might imagine!
-The consistency is perfect for dipping a small water color paint brush into and painting a awesome colorful picture.
+The consistency is perfect for dipping a small watercolor paintbrush into and painting an awesome colorful picture.

 - Light Corn Syrup

 - Paper OR sugar cookies

 - Put 1 cup of mini marshmallows in a microwave safe bowl and microwave them for 30 seconds.
 The marshmallows will expand (it’s really cool actually).

 - Add 1/4 cup of water to the microwaved marshmallows.
 Stir the water into the marshmallows.
 The marshmallows will continue to melt.